abhayakumarprajapati/mynotes/github.md

 # by mistake if you make a commit with other user name or you want to delete last commit
 git reset --hard HEAD~1
 git push --force

+# Here's exactly what to do to merge your changes from developer-ab into main after pushing.

+git checkout main
+git pull origin main(optional) git merge developer-ab git push origin main